ablomm/ablomm-cpu/docs/assembler/assignments.md

 Expressions which contain registers are not evaluated, but instead are passed to the operands of an instruction.

-for example, consider the following example:
+For example, consider the following example:

 ```asm
 value = r1;